 I write about senior issues, including dementia and Alzheimer’s disease, for my at-home caregiving client Right at Home.
 It’s one thing to write about America’s 5 million people with age-related dementia and Alzheimer’s, the number one form of dementia.
 It’s quite another to personally know someone with the memory, thinking, and behavior disorders.

-In February, Elsa’s husband, Herman, died unexpectedly.
-So their daughter Edie and her husband, Gary, moved in with Elsa as full-time family caregivers.
+In February, Ilse’s husband, Herman, died unexpectedly.
+So their daughter Edie and her husband, Gary, moved in with Ilse as full-time family caregivers.
 Their sheltie puppy became fast friends with my collie pup.
 Now we’re more than waving “hi, there,” neighbors.
 We’re friends.
 We’re extended family.

 Last Friday night, Edie hosted a one-year birthday party for her pup, Dutchess, and invited my puppy Ayrabelle and me.
 Doggie hats.
 Doggie balloons.
 Doggie cake.
-And a wonderful evening of Elsa fully lucid and loving the frolicking pups.
-I don’t know if I’ve ever seen Elsa so talkative and thrilled.
+And a wonderful evening of Ilse fully lucid and loving the frolicking pups.
+I don’t know if I’ve ever seen Ilse so talkative and thrilled.

 Dementia can cloud the mind, but not the heart.
-Elsa is still my fun-loving, German-born neighbor, and I look forward to
+Ilse is still my fun-loving, German-born neighbor, and I look forward to

 more parties and everyday moments when she is fully her playful self.